2. Parallelization that actually works

 Most teams tell us "we already parallelize."
 When we look, they're running tests in parallel on a single machine, limited by CPU cores and memory.
 Real parallelization distributes across multiple machines.

-What to do: - Split your test suite into independent shards that can run on separate machines without shared state - Use orchestration tools that distribute shards dynamically (Playwright's built-in sharding, or CI-level parallelization with GitHub Actions matrix/CircleCI parallelism) - Ensure tests don't depend on execution order or shared data
+- Use orchestration tools that distribute shards dynamically (Playwright's built-in sharding, or CI-level parallelization with GitHub Actions matrix/CircleCI parallelism)

 The blocker most teams hit: Test isolation.
 Tests that share database state, use hardcoded ports, or depend on external services in a specific sequence can't parallelize safely.
 Fix isolation first, then parallelize.